EnochPoon/Python-Course/public/lessons/lesson03.md

 These kinds of situations are rather more difficult to figure out, as many people get these kinds of mistakes and leave them unnoticed.
 If you want to ensure your intended logic is correct when using multiple logical operators, you are free to use brackets within the expression.

+<b class="important-note" />The way Python processes these complex boolean expressions may not be the same in other programming languages.
+If you're ever learning another programming language, make sure you also understand the way they look at these boolean expressions.

 #### Exercise
 Use the code snippet below:

 ```python
 a = int(input())
 sign = input()
 ```

 Write a program that takes an integer followed by a string as input.
 We will assume the value of `sign` must be either the string `"P"` or `"N"`.
 If `sign` is equal to `"P"`, print `True` if the integer is positive, and `False` otherwise; if `sign` is equal to `"N"`, print `True` if the integer is negative, and `False` otherwise.
 Note that 0 is neither positive nor negative.

 **Sample Input 1**

 ```
 30
 P
 ```

 **Sample Output 1**

 ```
 True
 ```

 **Sample Input 2**

 ```
 25
 N
 ```

 **Sample Output 2**

 ```
 False
 ```